sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > The code clearly shows that the program, when executed, makes a request via `LDAP` using the `ldap` service account and substituting the same encrypted password
 > from the `Protected.cs` file that we just received.

+---

+**Note** In many organizations, administrators create and configure special accounts for applications or services that access Active Directory through LDAP.
+The purpose of such an account is to give the application access to information about users, groups, and computers.

+---

 > We check authorization using the received credentialsye - `ldap:nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz`: